-Does the Field Survey Section do private surveys (for the private sector)?
+Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 No, the Field Survey Section only performs surveys on County owned land, roads, and flood control channels, also Newport Bay, Dana Point Harbor, and Sunset Beach Marina.
-Information about having a private survey done or how to obtain a Professional Surveyor to survey your own lot or boundary can be obtained at our Public Assistance Counter.
+Information about having a private survey done or how to obtain a Professional Surveyor to survey your own lot or boundary can be obtained at our Public Counter, (714) 967-0852.

-Who do I call if I am out on a jobsite and I realize that I will be (or have) disturbing a survey monument?
+Who do I call if I am disturbing, or have disturbed a survey monument?

 Please call Robert Jelinek, Deputy County Surveyor, Field Unit, at (714) 955-0152.
-We certainly appreciate notification when a survey monument is disturbed, or if one is about to be disturbed.
+We certainly appreciate being notified when a survey monument is disturbed, or if one is about to be disturbed.

 Who do we call when we want information about the survey crew or vehicle in my neighborhood?

-How was the County of Orange Digital Landbase Mapping System created?
+How and when was the County of Orange Digital Landbase Mapping System created?

-In 1989, The Gas Company contacted Orange County to see if we would be interested in entering a partnership to create a parcel-level, digital basemap.
-The County of Orange then entered into such a partnership, with the County providing all the land records (paper maps, written deeds, survey horizontal control and conversion quality control) and the Gas Company was responsible for converting these records into digital form.
+In 1989, the Southern California Gas Company contacted Orange County to see if we would be interested in entering a partnership to create a parcel-level digital basemap.
+The County of Orange then entered into such a partnership.
+The County provided the land records (maps, deeds, horizontal control, and conversion quality control) and the Gas Company was responsible for converting these records into digital form.

-How do I obtain OC Landbase digital data?
+How do I obtain Licensed OC Landbase digital data?

 What is the Orange County Board of Supervisors Resolution 11-196?

-To review Board Resolution 11-196 and the new OC Landbase license agreement template that govern the licensing and usage of the OC Landbase, please click on the link below: Board Resolution 11-196
+A link to view the Board Resolution 11-196 and the new OC Landbase license agreement template that govern the licensing and usage of the OC Landbase, is here: Board Resolution 11-196

 Are there any restrictions on the purchase of OC Landbase Digital data?

-Yes.
-The OC Landbase contains an independent compilation of land records and other spatial data, and copyrighted matter.
+Yes, the OC Landbase contains an independent compilation of land records, other spatial data, and copyrighted matter.
 Any licensee of said data shall take all reasonable precautions to protect and maintain the confidentiality of the OC Landbase.

 Is the Landbase registered to State Plane Coordinates?

 Yes, the County of Orange Landbase is registered to the California Coordinate System, North American Datum 83.
-The foundation of this system is the County Geodetic Control Network consisting of over 2700 control points on an approximate half-mile grid.
-This strong foundation makes the County Landbase very accurate, and allows new map information to be added, without losing any accuracy.
+The foundation of this system is the County Geodetic Control Network, consisting of over 2,700 control points on an approximate half-mile grid.
+This strong foundation makes the County Landbase very accurate, and allows new map information to be added, without losing accuracy.

 How often is the County Landbase updated?

-The County Landbase is updated on a daily basis.
-Final (tract) maps and parcel maps are committed to the Landbase within 4-6 weeks of recordation.
-Other land information such as records-of-surveys, lot line adjustments, deeds, and boundary annexations are also committed to the Landbase on a regular basis.
+The County Landbase is updated on a regular basis.
+Final tract maps and parcel maps are updated to the Landbase within 4-6 weeks of recordation.
+Other land information such as records-of-survey, lot line adjustments, deeds, and boundary annexations are also posted to the Landbase on a regular basis.

-Is there other digital data available, such as city limit lines or other district lines?
+Is there other digital data available, such as city limit (boundary) lines or other district lines?

 What is the procedure for a map submitted for a first check?